MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

 ## AISentiment

-Detect the sentiment of the text that you provide.
+Detects the sentiment of the text that you provide.
 For example, this function detects whether the sentiment of a customer review is positive, negative, or neutral.

 #### Input for AISentiment